Parking Appeals Process

-If you are a University Members with an RIT computer account you should:
+If you have a RIT computer account you should:

-Every university member with an RIT computer account should use the on-line process available at myParking Account, 24 hours a day, 7 days a week.
+Every university member with an RIT computer account should use the online process available at myParking Account.
 Simply go to the subsection "Appeal Citations."
 Select the citation you wish to appeal and follow the prompts.
 Be sure to have your citation number and license plate number on hand.
 You will receive the Appeals Administrator's decision by email within four weeks.
 Remember to keep a copy of your appeal and citation for your records.

 If an original appeal through the Parking Appeals Administrator is denied or unsatisfactory, members of the RIT Community, persons doing business with RIT, and visitors may continue their appeals process through the RIT Parking Appeals Board bylaws.
 Appellants who disagree with the Appeals Administrator's decision may schedule a hearing before the Parking and Traffic Review Board by completing a Request for Parking Appeals Board Hearing form.
 Forms are also available from the Parking Office.
 The completed form must be returned to the Parking Office within thirty days of the date of the Appeal Administrator's decision.
 If the completed request is not received by the Parking Office within that time, the citation may not be contested further.

 Definitions of Appeals Actions

 Your citation has been upheld in accordance with the Traffic and Parking Regulations and that payment is due.

 There may have been mitigating circumstances which warrant a reduced fine.
 Payment of the reduced fine is still required.

 The appeal has been granted and the fine is waived.

 Ticket is valid, but the Appeals Administrator has found grounds to cancel the fine.